jokkedk/webgrind/README.md

 with the command `composer serve` or `php -S 0.0.0.0:8080 index.php` if you are not using Composer.

-For faster preprocessing under linux, give write access to the `bin` subdirectory or execute `make` in the unzipped folder (requires GCC).
+For faster preprocessing, give write access to the `bin` subdirectory, or compile manually:
+  * Linux / Mac OS X: execute `make` in the unzipped folder (requires GCC or Clang.)
+  * Windows: execute `nmake -f NMakeFile` in the unzipped folder (requires Visual Studio 2015 or higher.)

-See the [Installation Wiki page](https://github.com/jokkedk/webgrind/wiki/Installation) for more
+See the [Installation Wiki page](https://github.com/jokkedk/webgrind/wiki/Installation) for more.

 Credits
 -------